pedrocatre/classycomic/README_MINE.md

 * `npm install -g grunt-cli`

 Install:
+If in intellij exclude _site directory from the searches, it makes the search messy.
+Like so: https://stackoverflow.com/a/29014849/3094399

 * run `bundle install --binstubs --path=vendor` to install the required dependencies.
 * run `brew install graphicsmagick`